xiaoshan1994/xiaoshan1994.github.io/content/english/post/markdown-syntax.md

 ![image](https://user-images.githubusercontent.com/65668613/118365952-08fa9700-b59f-11eb-9f72-a8a253f54a78.png)

+### Starting Unordered List Items With Numbers

+If you need to start an unordered list item with a number followed by a period, you can use a backslash (\) to escape the period.

+![image](https://user-images.githubusercontent.com/65668613/118366223-22e8a980-b5a0-11eb-8fa0-45968012c50d.png)

 ### Adding Elements in Lists

-To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.
+To add another element in a list while preserving the continuity of the list, blank a line and indent the element four spaces or one tab, as shown in the following examples.

 - jdfkjdk
 - dfdfdf

     djfkdjfk
 - kdjfkdjf

     jdkfjdkjf
 - dfdf

-### Starting Unordered List Items With Numbers

-If you need to start an unordered list item with a number followed by a period, you can use a backslash (\) to escape the period.

-![image](https://user-images.githubusercontent.com/65668613/118366223-22e8a980-b5a0-11eb-8fa0-45968012c50d.png)

 ## Tables